Lelekhoa1812/Linguaphile/README.md

 - **Achievements Tracking**: View progress and unlock achievements based on vocabulary and quiz milestones.
 - **Profile Management**: Update profile details, including setting a profile picture from unlocked avatars.
 - **Dynamic Vocabulary Editing**: Add multiple meanings and synonyms dynamically in both Add and Update Vocabulary fragments.
-- **Multi-Fragment Navigation**: Navigate between different pages, including "Home", "Add New Vocabulary", "Mini Game", "Achievements", and "Profile".
+- **Multi-Fragment Navigation**: Navigate between different pages, including "Home", "Add New Vocabulary", "Mini Game", "Achievements", "My Profile", and "My Translator" features.
 - **Customized Toolbar**: Each fragment has a customized toolbar displaying the fragment name and a navigation button.
+- **Integrated Translator**: A feature powered by Google ML Kit to translate text from one language to another.

 ## Vocabulary Entity